Furche Research Group

 The methods that we develop are generally incorporated into the Turbomole program package, a quantum chemistry code with thousands of users worldwide.
 To learn more about what we have implemented, or our current work, see our group publication list.

-We are currently engaged in a number collaborations within the UCI Theoretical and Computational Chemistry Initiative as well as groups throughout the world.
+We are currently engaged in a number of collaborations within the UCI Theoretical and Computational Chemistry Initiative as well as groups throughout the world.
 We also participate in AirUCI, a multidisciplinary research institute dedicated to understanding and solving issues related to air pollution, climate change, water quality, and green technology.

 Outside of quantum chemistry, we enjoy group hiking and camping trips.
 Pictures of some recent highlights can be found on our activities page.

 If you are interested in the group, whether as an undergraduate, graduate student, or postdoc, please contact us!
-More information can be found in the "openings" tab.
+More information can be found in the "Openings" tab.

 This research is based upon work supported by the Department of Energy under Award DE-SC0018352, the National Science Foundation (NSF) under Award CHE-1800431, CHE-2102568, OAC-1835909, Turbomole, GmbH., and the Eddleman Quantum Institute (EQI).